apache/trafficcontrol/docs/source/admin/traffic_ops_install.rst

 Certificate from Certificate Authority (Production)
 ===================================================

 ..
-Note:: You will need to know the appropriate answers below when generating the certificate request file `trafficopss.csr` below.
+Note:: You will need to know the appropriate answers when generating the certificate request file `trafficopss.csr` below.

     Example Procedure::